patrickaguiar/web50-2020-Project2/README.md

 ### Architecture ###
 Besides Django usual models, we used tree constructors in order to make our application readable:

-DataGetter - A class responsable for taking data from models DataSetter - A class responsable for setting data to models Views - Functions responsable for manipulate and validate data and display the templates
+DataGetter - A class responsable for taking data from models

+DataSetter - A class responsable for setting data to

+Views - Functions responsable for manipulate and validate data and display the templates

 ### If you want to colaborate, he're a list of things that I believe could help: ###